luposlip/nd-db/README.md

 (specs: Intel® Core™ i7-8750H CPU @ 2.20GHz × 6 cores with 31,2 GB RAM, SSD HD).

-In real usage scenarios, I've used 2 databases simultaneously of sizes 1.6 GB and 2.0 GB, with no problem or penalties at all (except for the relatively small size of the indices of course).
+In real usage scenarios, I've used 2 databases simultaneously of sizes 1.6 GB and 43.0 GB, with no problem or penalties at all (except for the relatively small size of the indices of course).
+Indexing the biggest database of 43GB took less than 2 minutes.

 Since the database uses disk random access, SSD speed up the database significantly.